FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 4: Produce/10-Content Mix/10-Existing Markdown Materials Reuse.md

     - Ensure that images have an alt text.
     - Provide attribution to the original document.

 ## Next Steps

 We have edited all of the required files for our new learning unit.
-The next and final step would be to verify the changes by uploading the files to GitHub and letting the automated workflow render them to HTML using MkDocs.
+The next step would be to verify the changes by uploading the files to GitHub and letting the automated workflow render them to HTML using MkDocs.
 We will cover this activity in the next section.

 ## Suggested Reading